 IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.

-DONE at the city of Washington this first day of February in the year of our Lord one thousand nine hundred and sixty-one and of the Independence of the United States of America the one hundred eighty-fifth.
+DONE at the city of Washington this fifteenth day of November in the year of our Lord one thousand nine hundred fifty-seven and of the Independence of the United States of America the one hundred eighty-second.